 The decor is basically like a classy redneck’s man cave came to life.
 There’s mason jar chandeliers, a mason jar American flag, whiskey barrel lids, and all sorts of hunting items scattered around the bar.
-Bootlegger’s is famous for their moonshine margaritas and they even have about a dozen different flavors of moonshine for visitors to try out.
+Bootlegger’s is famous for their moonshine margaritas.
+They even have about a dozen different flavors of moonshine for visitors to try out.
 Try the jalapeño – you won’t regret it.

 Rock Bottom Restaurant and Brewery

 Known For: A looooooong beer list and decent food